leovct/ctf/README.md

 cd puzzl3s
 ```

-In order to build the contracts, you can run the following command:
+To build the contracts, you can run the following command:

 ```sh
 make build
 ```

-In order to run all the exploits, you can use:
+Run all the exploits using:

 ```sh
 make exploit
 ```

-Note that you can run the exploit of a specific contract using `CONTRACT=<CONTRACT_NAME>` (see `make list`) and you can show traces using `DEBUG=TRUE`.
+Note that you can also run the exploit of a specific contract using `CONTRACT=<CONTRACT_NAME>` (see `make list`) and you can show traces using `DEBUG=TRUE`.
 Here's an example:

 ```sh
 make exploit CONTRACT=RoadClosed DEBUG=TRUE
 ```

-To discover all the possible commands, you can type:
+To discover all the possible commands, run:

 ```sh
 make